Invariants of graph drawings in the plane: Multiple intersections in combinatorial geometry

-In \cite[Appendix A]{MTW11} it is explained that this result (even with linear algorithm) follows from the Kurwatowski-type Halin-Jung planarity criterion for 2-hypergraphs (stated there).
+In \cite[Appendix A]{MTW} it is explained that this result (even with linear algorithm) follows from the Kuratowski-type Halin-Jung planarity criterion for 2-complexes (stated there).
 We present a different proof similar to proof of Proposition~\ref{grapl-ea}.b (\S\ref{0vkam2}).
 This proof illustrates the idea required for elementary formulation of the \"Ozaydin Theorem \ref{vankamz-oz}.

-A 2-hypergraph $K$ is called {\bf $\Z_2$-planar} if there exists a general position PL map $f:K^{(1)}\to\R^2$ such that the images of any two non-adjacent edges intersect at an even number of points and for any vertex $A$ and face $R\not\ni A$ the image $fA$ does not lie in the interior modulo 2 of $f(\partial R)$.
+A 2-complex $K$ is called {\bf $\Z_2$-planar} if there exists a general position PL map $f:K^{(1)}\to\R^2$ such that the images of any two non-adjacent edges intersect at an even number of points and for any vertex $A$ and face $R\not\ni A$ the image $fA$ does not lie in the interior modulo 2 of $f(\partial R)$.